BEXIS2/bexis2-core-ui/README.md

 # bexis-core-ui

-## new in version 0.0.23
+## new in version 0.0.26

 ## Updates

-- update bexis 2 theme

-## Adds

-- Checkbox
-- CheckboxKVPList
-- CheckboxList
-- DateInput
-- DropdownKVP
-- MultiSelect
-- NumberInput
-- TextArea
-- TextInput
+- fix bugs in checkbox list
+- fix bugs in multi select